coder3114/MyGithubProfile/README.md

 With a background in tech research and network infrastructure, I'm now exploring the dynamic realm of full-stack application development.

-I'm proficient in various programming languages, including Java, JavaScript, and Python, and I'm actively working with full stack technologies such as MERN (MongoDB, Express.js, React, Node.js) to build interactive web applications.
+I'm proficient in various programming languages, including Java (just the coffee ☕), JavaScript, and Python, and I'm actively working with full stack technologies such as MERN (MongoDB, Express.js, React, Node.js) to build interactive web applications.

 ## 📅 Schedule a Meeting